uvarc/rc-website/content/form/support-request.md

     <div id="storage-help" style="font-size:90%;" class="form-text text-muted">Use this form for storage questions.
 Or submit a <a href="/form/storage/" style="font-weight:bold;">storage request</a>.</div>
     <div id="container-help" style="font-size:90%;" class="form-text text-muted">Use this form for general queries about containerized services.
 Or <a href="/form/containers/" style="font-weight:bold;">request a container service</a>.</div>
     <div id="ivy-help" style="font-size:90%;" class="form-text text-muted">Use this form for general Ivy questions.
 Or submit an <a href="https://services.rc.virginia.edu/ivyvm" style="font-weight:bold;">Ivy Project Request</a>.</div>
+    <div id="dataanalytics-help" style="font-size:90%;" class="form-text text-muted">Use this form for queries related to services offered by our Data Analytics Center.</div>
   </div>
   <div class="form-item form-type-textfield form-group">
     <label class="control-label" for="request_title">Brief description of your request <span class="form-required" title="This field is required.">*</span></label>